The Pacific War Online Encyclopedia

 sometimes attacked ground targets with these weapons (strafing),

-equipped with impressive numbers of machine guns to turn them into
+with impressive numbers of machine guns to turn them into potent

-rate of fire.
-Postwar combat modelers estimated that it took two to
+Postwar combat modelers estimated that it took two to four

 Inoguchi, Nakajima, and Pineau (1958)